Oh WTF My Tone, or: On Germans Speaking English

 Though it didn’t hurt my career, the feedback stung; and though I later made an effort to learn more about the person’s motivation, they never made like effort, nor disclosed their thinking, and so all that’s left is the idea that I had throughout acted professionally in a context that was but professional.
 (As I consider their conduct to be of low character as well, I now set such people straight.
 [Looking back at this even later, maybe I was, indeed, a bit full of myself at the time.])

-If there was something here, however, then it had been around language, or tone—and I recall talking to my manager at the time (I was still a rather junior Googler) and listening when he suggested that some of my team communications may have been misunderstood, which in turn helped them being misconstrued.
+If there was something here, however, then it had been around language, or tone—and I recall talking to my manager at the time (I was still a rather junior Googler) and listening when he suggested that some of my team communications may have been misunderstood, which in turn helped them to be misconstrued.

 The Khan summons “Karnak, the Ferocious.”